joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 #### Why AsyncData (Short Version)

 - Request state (NotAsked, Waiting, Error, Data) is up front and obligated.
 You can't ignore it, and this is good.
-    - Normally, you must deal with request state separate from the requested data, which is error prone.
+    - Normally, you must deal with request state separate from the requested data, which is error prone because humans are forgetful.
 By putting it front and center, it is explicit.
 Wonderfully and horribly explicit.
 - Request state is synchronous, meaning you _always_ have a defined value, even if that value is "NotAsked".
     - This means you can _always_ render something based on it.
 - No bikeshedding on default values: anything using the data picks the default value appropriate to its own use case.